Shu244/clouDL/streamline/README.md

 5) Use <code>Manager.add_progress(key, value)</code> freely
 6) Load the parameters into the model when it is provided

-Progress should be saved at the end of an epoch instead of the beginning and epochs should start at 0.
-This is not mandatory but saves unnecessary saving and maintains true epoch value when reloading state.
+Progress should be saved at the end of an epoch instead of the beginning.
+This is not mandatory but prevents unnecessary saving.

-The starting epoch is calculated by counting the number of elements added to a key using <code>Manager.add_progress(key, value)</code>.
-In order to keep track of epochs, the method must be used; otherwise, the starting epoch will be 0 by default when reloading from a state (this will not throw an error).

-The <code>analyze.py</code> file assumes "epochs" is a value being reported in the progress.
+The key "epochs" should be used and managed via <code>Manager.add_progress(key, value)</code>.
+This will help restarts start on the proper epoch.
+If not used, an approximate start epoch will be calculated, which relies on existing progress and epochs starting at 0.